yawbtng/build-an-agent-nvidia-hackathon/.devx/secrets.md

 <img src="_static/robots/spyglass.png" alt="Secrets Management Robot" style="float:right; max-width:300px;margin:25px;" />

 For this agent to work, we will need to configure a few secrets.

-**In order to set up your API keys:**
-1. Go back to the Launcher tab
-2. Click on the "Secrets Manager" icon
-3. Enter your API keys in the form provided
+Use the <button onclick="openVoila('code/secrets_management.ipynb');"><i class="fas fa-key"></i> Secrets Manager</button> to set these up.

+You can also launch the Secrets Manger from the launcher.

 ## NGC API Key